Ruthy Hebard: WNBA

 In the 2020 WNBA draft, the Chicago Sky selected Hebard with the 8th overall pick.

+Hebard announced that she was pregnant and gave birth prior to the 2023 WNBA season.
+Due to giving birth, Hebard was placed on the Inactive/Pregnancy List to start the season.
+On July 3, 2023, the Sky activated Hebard and she was placed on the active roster.

 Overseas career

 Nesibe Aydın

-After her first WNBA season, Hebard signed to the newly promoted Nesibe Aydın of the Women's Basketball Super League.
-Her team finished the regular season on the third place, in the playoff they lost against Galatasaray in the semi-final after defeated 58-70 at the last game of the best of five series.
-Hebard best match in the regular season was at the round 9 against Beşiktaş when she scored 34 points and grabbed 20 rebounds.
-In the playoff her best game was the first match of the semifinal against Galatasaray, she scored 22 points and grabbed 14 rebounds when Nesibe won 71-68.
+After her first WNBA season, Hebard signed to the newly-promoted Nesibe Aydın of the Women's Basketball Super League.
+Her team finished the regular season in third place.
+In the playoff they lost against Galatasaray in the semifinal after being defeated 58-70 in the last game of the best-of-five series.
+Hebard's best match in the regular season was in round 9 against Beşiktaş when she scored 34 points and grabbed 20 rebounds.
+In the playoffs her best game was the first match of the semifinal against Galatasaray, where she scored 22 points and grabbed 14 rebounds and Nesibe won 71-68.

 KSC Szekszárd

 At the summer of 2022, Hebard signed to KSC Szekszárd whom played in the Nemzeti Bajnokság the top tier Hungarian women's basketball leagues, and the EuroLeague.
-She terminated her contract with the team in mid-February of 2023, for personal reasons.
+She terminated her contract with the team in mid-February 2023, for personal reasons.

+VBW Gdynia

+As of 2025 Hebard plays for VBW Gdynia.